 The First Amendment protects charitable solicitation.
 The challenged regulation here burdens charitable solicitation-the Attorney General demands, as a condition of AFP's and the Center's ability to solicit charitable contributions in California, that these groups disclose to the government the identity of their donors.
 And like all charitable groups organized under 26 U.S.C. § 501(c)(3), AFP and the Center cannot divert these charitable resources to partisan political activity.
-Thus, the relevant cases to call upon when analyzing California's requirement are those in which this Court has reviewed burdens on charitable solicitation.
+Thus, the relevant cases to call upon when analyzing

+California's requirement are those in which this Court has reviewed burdens on charitable solicitation.

-When reviewing laws that burden charitable solicitation or require charities to disclose to the government facts about their private associations, this Court has consistently applied the very highest level of judicial scrutiny, upholding those burdens only if they are narrowly tailored to serve a compelling government interest.
-In some of these cases, the Court has called this standard "exacting scrutiny," but the elements of this standard are synonymous with what this Court has elsewhere called "strict scrutiny."
+When reviewing laws that burden charitable solicitation or require charities to disclose to the government facts about their private associations, this Court has consistently applied the very highest level of judicial scrutiny, upholding those burdens only if they are narrowly tailored to serve a compelling government interest.13 In some of these cases, the Court has called this standard "exacting scrutiny," but the elements of this standard are synonymous with what this Court has elsewhere called "strict scrutiny."
 Compare Williams-Yulee v.
 Fla.
-Bar, 135 S. Ct.
-1656, 1664 (2015) ("We have applied exacting scrutiny to laws restricting the solicitation of contributions to charity, upholding the speech limitations only if they are narrowly tailored to serve a compelling interest."), with Reed v.
-Town of Gilbert, 135 S. Ct.
-2218, 2231 (2015) ("[C]ontent-based restrictions on speech . . . can stand only if they survive strict scrutiny, which requires the Government to prove that the restriction furthers a compelling interest and is narrowly tailored to achieve that interest." (internal quotation marks omitted)).
+Bar, 575 U.S. 433, 442 (2015) ("We have applied exacting scrutiny to laws restricting the solicitation of contributions to charity, upholding the speech limitations only if they are narrowly tailored to serve a compelling interest."), with Reed v.
+Town of Gilbert, 575 U.S. 155, 171 (2015) ("[C]ontent-based restrictions on speech . . . can stand only if they survive strict scrutiny, which requires the Government to prove that the restriction furthers a compelling interest and is narrowly tailored to achieve that interest." (internal quotation marks omitted)).

 Lower courts outside the Ninth Circuit have also consistently applied strict scrutiny to burdens on charitable solicitation.
 For instance, the Fifth Circuit struck down a requirement that for-profit solicitors disclose certain information to the public after determining that the law did not satisfy strict scrutiny.
 Nat'l Fed'n of the Blind of Tex., Inc. v.
 Abbott, 647 F.3d 202, 211-14 (5th Cir.
 2011).
 Similarly, the Sixth Circuit applied strict scrutiny in preliminarily enjoining an ordinance banning charitable-donation bins.
 Planet Aid v.
 City of St. Johns, 782 F.3d 318, 330 (6th Cir.
 2015).
+Indeed, even courts that have upheld burdens on charitable solicitation have done so only when those burdens survived strict scrutiny.
+See Nat'l Fed'n of the Blind v.
+FTC, 420 F.3d 331, 338-39 (4th Cir.
+2005) (upholding, under strict scrutiny, a requirement that forprofit companies soliciting donations for charities by telephone explain that they are seeking donations and disclose the charity on whose behalf they are fundraising).

-14 See Riley v.
-Nat'l Fed'n of the Blind of N.C., Inc., 487 U.S. 781, 796 (1988); See'y of State of Md. v.
-Joseph H. Munson Co., 467 U.S. 947, 961, 965 n.13 (1984); Vill. of Schaumburg v.
+See Riley v.
+Nat'l Fed'n of the Blind of N.C., Inc., 487 U.S. 781, 796 (1988); Sec'y of State of Md. v.
+Joseph H. Munson Co., 467 U.S. 947, 961, 965 n.13 (1984); Village of Schaumburg v.
 Citizens for a Better Env't, 444 U.S. 620, 637 (1980); Patterson, 357 U.S. at 463-64.